bartoosten/bartoosten/README.md

 ### Hi There 👋

 I can best be described as discovering and thoughtful.
-I am currently working on IOT solutions for Achmea.
+I'm currently working on IOT solutions for Achmea.
 My preference for development is currently based on frameworks such as React, React Native, Expo and Next.
 Perhaps my most powerful trait as a developer is solving conceptually complex situations and often seeing the absence of a problem.

 My skills are not limited to development.
 I have a lot of affinity with setting up design systems and see design and development as a process that must be effectively aligned.
 For me, communication is an essential part of my job and role as a developer.